-A rapid, significant darkening of your dick could mean blood flow has been cut off, in which case you'll need to go to the hospital immediately.
+A rapid, significant darkening of your penis could mean blood flow has been cut off, in which case you'll need to go to the hospital immediately.

 Like the skin everywhere else on our bodies, penile skin is not guaranteed to be totally even or free of discoloration.

-Because sex hormones regulate melanocyte cells, which release melanin and are therefore responsible for pigmentation, it's totally natural for your junk to darken significantly throughout puberty, too.
+Because sex hormones regulate melanocyte cells, which release melanin and are therefore responsible for pigmentation, it's totally natural for your dick and balls to get significantly darker throughout puberty, too.
 Hormone levels tend to sharply fluctuate during these pivotal years, hence the relatively quick and drastic shift in hue.

-Like the skin everywhere else on our bodies, penile skin is not guaranteed to be totally even or free of discoloration, either.
+Like the skin everywhere else on your body, penis skin is not guaranteed to be totally even or free of discoloration, either.
 Turek offered reassurance that it's "natural and common" for some unevenness in skin tone or hyperpigmentation, and penile melanosis––characterized by small, dark patches either on the shaft or glans—is often benign and harmless.

 According to 2018 research on diabetes-related skin conditions, necrobiosis lipoidica (NL)––a rare condition first associated with insulin-dependent diabetics––can result in blotches of reddish-brown or yellowish-brown discoloration, very occasionally on the head of the penis.
 Even then, researchers added reassurance that "despite the pronounced appearance of the lesions, NL is often asymptomatic."